 Living in LondonYour accommodation options

 If you are one of the lucky ones who has a bed or even a floor to sleep on when you arrive, you’re off to a very good start; finding somewhere to live can be one of the most daunting tasks you will ever have to tackle while on a working holiday in London.
 Short-term accommodation in the form of hostels and B&Bs are abundant, but long-term accommodation is another matter.
 It can be hard to find somewhere liveable, suitable and within your budget.
-It can be hard to find accommodation on par with what you’re accustomed to at home, so if this is what you want–be prepared to pay for it.

 Short-term London accommodation

 If you are only making a whirlwind visit through the city or need a place to establish yourself, then a hostel or cheap B&B will be ideal.
 I recommend booking for at least 2 weeks because by the time you are recovered from jet lag, done some sightseeing, looked for somewhere to live and a job and got your bearings this time will almost be up.

 One of the cheapest and easiest short-term accommodation options is to stay in a hostel.
-Accommodation in hostels is mostly dormitory-style where you may have 4, 6, 8 or maybe more beds in one room.
-Most hostels also have a small number of double and family rooms available.
-Here, you will be able to familiarise yourself with London or where ever you are, possibly make friends with like-minded travellers and decide whether or not to make a more private and long-term housing arrangement.
+Accommodation is mostly dormitory-style where you may have 4, 6, 8 or maybe more beds in one room however, many now also offer double, twin and family rooms.
+A hostel will allow you to familiarise yourself with London or where ever you are, possibly make friends with like-minded travellers and decide whether or not to make a more private and long-term housing arrangement.
 Some hostels offer long-term stays for those struggling to find a flat or house to share.
-I would recommend you book for one to two weeks for your initial stay, this is because by the time you have recovered from jet lag and done some sight seeing the one to two weeks will almost be up and then you will need to find a longer term place to stay.
-I have used and recommend Hostel World to book your hostel through.
-See the link on this page.
+I would recommend you book advance to ensure you have a spot for your arrival.
+I have stayed in hostels many times and recommend Hostel World.

 Long-term London accommodation